chichinohaha/creator-extension-cases/cocos-scene-script-template/README.md

 ## Reference Documents

+* [Scene Script](https://docs.cocos.com/creator/3.0/manual/en/editor/extension/scene-script.html?h=scene-script) - Click on this link to learn about scene script.
 * [Menu](https://docs.cocos.com/creator/3.0/manual/en/editor/extension/contributions-menu.html) - Click on this link to learn about how to expand the menu.
-* [Panel](https://docs.cocos.com/creator/3.0/manual/en/editor/extension/panel.html) - Click on this link to learn more about how to develop panels.

 ## Version